rmk135/rmk135.github.io/_tinkerer/2019/06/12/new_book_in_my_library_refactoring_improving_the_design_of_existing_code_2nd_edition_by_martin_fowler.rst

 --

 All love clean code, not all know how to get it.
-"Refactoring" - is a **live-and-career-changing book** that will show you the way to clean, understandable and extensible code that other developer will thank you for.
+"Refactoring" - is a **life-and-career-changing book** that will show you the way to clean, understandable and extensible code that other developer will thank you for.

 --